rmoreirao/ReliableAzureAPIM/README.md

 ```
 Important!
 If you don't want to deploy a specific resource, then remove it from the "vNetSettings" for that specific region.
 ```
-2) If you are deploying DevOps Agent and JumpBox VM, create the "/testDeploy/secrets.ps1" file with the following information:
+2) Create the "/testDeploy/secrets.ps1" file with the following information:
 ```
 $env:DEVOPS_PAT="devops_pat"
 $env:VMVMPASSWORD="your_vm_admin_password"
+$env:SUBSCRIPTION_ID="you subscription id to deploy to"
 ```
 3) Adjust variables on "/testDeploy/0_testpscript.ps1" script
 4) Execute "/testDeploy/0_testpscript.ps1" script from the "/testDeploy/" folder